Math Humor

 * * *

 A physicist, a biologist, and a mathematician are sitting around a table in a cafe.
 They are examining a house they see, and they have already deduced that it is empty.
 Soon, they see 2 people enter the house, and before long, 3 people leave the house.
-The physicist is baffled, and he says, "This is impossible.
+The physicist is baffled and says, "This is impossible.
 The result must be inaccurate!"
 The biologist replies, "I agree.
 This is impossible.
 They must, somehow, be reproducing in there."
 Then, the mathematician says, "No, no, no. This is all very simple.
 We started with 0 people.
 2 people went in, and 3 went out.
 Now there must be -1 people left, so if someone goes in, the house will be empty."

 * * *